MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-online-endpoint-troubleshooting.md

 To see how to turn off v1 legacy mode, see [Network isolation with v2](../how-to-configure-network-isolation-with-v2.md).

 > [!IMPORTANT]
-> Check with your network security team before you set `v1_legacy_mode` to `false`, because it might be turned on for a reason.
+> Check with your network security team before you set `v1_legacy_mode` to `false`, because v1 legacy mode might be turned on for a reason.

 ### Online endpoint creation with key-based authentication fails